monacotime/1.Predicting-a-scatter-graph/README.md

 ### Finally

 - Come back to this document later to reflect how much of it I was able to preserve and make it happen.
 And write a final post-project document

+## Vision after attempt

+- Project was a complete and utter success